-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 The most telling symptom is changes in your menstrual cycle, says psychiatrist Hadine Joffe, the executive director of the Connors Center for Women's Health and Gender Biology at the Brigham and Women's Hospital in Boston.

-"It's the menstrual cycle pattern that really defines this lead up to menopause," she says.
+"It's the menstrual cycle pattern that really defines this lead-up to menopause," she says.
 During perimenopause, periods "might be shorter, then a long one, or then a skipped one, or then the flow might be different," says Joffe.

 There's no blood or hormone test that can "diagnose" perimenopause.
 Joffe says a hormone test isn't helpful because hormonal cycles become erratic and unpredictable during this stage.